 With traditional commerce, you are constrained to a predetermined box of options.
 The architecture and toolset have already been chosen for you.
-It prevents you from choosing the best tools for your business and from customizing your site for your specific customer base.
+It prevents you from choosing the best business tools and customizing your site for your specific customer base.

 Headless architecture provides you full creative control over your store’s look and feel.
-You can build a truly unique experience for your customers, letting your store stand out from the crowd.
+You can build a truly unique customer experience, letting your store stand out from the crowd.

 You’ll also have control over the administrative side of your site.
 You can personalize it and make it easier to use for your team.
 Additionally, your developers can choose their favorite tools, frameworks, etc, to build your site.
 That means they’ll be able to use what they know best.